budderbrot/postmarket_samsung_a52q/README.md

-# postmarket_samsung_a72q
+# postmarket_samsung_a52q
-PostmarketOS for Samsung Galaxy A72
+postmarketOS for Samsung Galaxy A52

 ## Works
 - USB Gadget mode